Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-\begin{definition} Let $a^k=(a^k_{\{x, y\}})_{\{x, y\}\in D}$ be a sequence of gluing parameters and let $z_k\in S_{a^k}$ be a sequence of points.
-We say that the sequence $(z_k)$ stays in a finite distance to the core if there exists a real number $h>0$ satisfying $z_k\not \in Z_{a^k}(-h)$ for all large $k$. \end{definition}
+\begin{definition} Let $a^l=(a^l_{\{x, y\}})_{\{x, y\}\in D}$ be a sequence of gluing parameters and let $(z_l)\subset S_{a^l}$ be a sequence of points.
+We say that the sequence $(z_l)$ stays in a {\bf finite distance to the core} if there exists a real number $h>0$ satisfying $z_l\not \in Z_{a^l}(-h)$ for all large $l$. \end{definition}

 Assume that $(a^0,v^0)$ is given and consider the nodal pairs $\{x,y\}\in D$ for which $a_{\{x,y\}}^0\neq 0$.
-If one varies only these non-zero gluing parameters, then one quite easily constructs a new smooth complex structure $j^\ast(b,v)$ on the noded Riemann surface $S_{a^0}$ so that the noded surfaces $(S_{a^0},j^\ast(b,v),M_{a^0},D_{a^0})$ and $\alpha_{(a^0+b,v^0)}$ are isomorphic by a map which is the identity on the core.
+If one varies only these non-zero gluing parameters, then one quite easily constructs a new smooth complex structure $j^\ast(b,v)$ on the noded Riemann surface $S_{a^0}$ so that the noded surfaces $(S_{a^0},j^\ast(b,v),M_{a^0},D_{a^0})$ and $\alpha_{(a^0+b,v^0)}$ are isomorphic by a map which {restricted to the respective cores agrees with the natural identification}.
 Here $b$ is small and has a nonzero component at the nodal pair $\{x, y\}\in D$ only if $a_{\{x,y\}}^0\neq 0$.
 In \cite{HWZ-DM} this construction is called the ``freezing of gluing parameters''.
-We shall also describe it in a later subsection.
 We can take the Kodaira differential at $(b,v)=(0,v^0)$ with respect to $(b,v)$ and obtain a linear map

 called a partial Kodaira differential.
 The space $N(a^0)$ is the subspace of $N$ consisting of all $\{a_{\{x,y\}}\}$ satisfying $a_{\{x,y\}}=0$ if $a^0_{\{x,y\}}=0$.